-Is the Makita DCM501Z the right coffee brewer for you to make coffee on-site?
+Is the Makita DCM501Z the best portable battery-powered coffee maker for you to brew ground coffee on-site?

 - Brews one 5 ounce cup of coffee in 5 minutes when powered by a 18V LXT battery (battery not included)

 - Brews upto (3) 5 ounce Cups of Coffee on a single 5.0Ah LXT battery charge (battery not included)

 - No paper filters needed; permanent drip filter allows grounds to be poured directly into coffee maker